greg-raven/Impeachment-Chronicles/_posts/2022-10-28-anticipating-trumps-return-to-twitter.md

 Who cares?
 This is where the fight is, and if he’s here, you owe it to yourself to tell him to fuck right off.

 4/ Y’all, he reads his twitter comments.
 He’s a damn snowflake.
 Drag him.
 Have fun with it.
-He’s not sending his militia to kick in doors yet, and since Duke E|on has embraced the free speech public square trope, ride it like a rented mule.
+He’s not sending his militia to kick in doors yet, and since Duke Elon has embraced the free speech public square trope, ride it like a rented mule.

 5/ (Yes, I know it’s going private now; should have said “valuation” instead of “stock price.”)